Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 You can install the [cert-manager Operator for Red Hat OpenShift](https://docs.openshift.com/container-platform/4.16/security/cert_manager_operator/cert-manager-operator-install.html) by using the web console.

+>**Note:** Before using Kuadrant's `TLSPolicy` you will need to setup a certificate issuer refer to the [cert-manager docs for more details](https://cert-manager.io/docs/configuration/acme/dns01/route53/#creating-an-issuer-or-clusterissuer)

 ### Step 4 - (Optional) Install and configure Istio with the Sail Operator